Daniel Berleant (1), Zhong Gu (1), Steve Russell

 Start feedback loop

-Step 4 (includes loop test): Consult with the faculty to narrow the set of alternatives under consideration.
+Step 4 (includes loop test): Consult with the faculty to narrow the set of

 Step 5: Develop alternatives still under consideration further.